uas-at-ucla/aviata/README.md

 4. If you plan to fly around other RC pilots, choose a single network ID number and set it on each radio (the **NETID** parameter).
 By choosing a NETID other than the default (25), you will mitigate possible interference with other radios.
 The NETID can be any unsigned 32-bit integer.

 ### Current Status
 A ground station radio and four drones' radios have been setup with the above steps, with drone IDs 1-4.
-The NETID has been left at 25 for now.
+The NETID has been left at 25 for now. **Unfortunately, the radios have a hard time maintaining a connection when all 4 are in use.
+Solutions may include reducing the amount of data sent in PX4 or buying more capable radios.**

 ## Pixhawk Wiring
 Here is some general info on Pixhawk wiring: https://docs.px4.io/master/en/assembly/quick_start_pixhawk.html